Store Card Debt

 Many store cards will offer an incentive to the consumer, often in the form of a discount (10% off your first purchase etc.), periodic vouchers or access to special discount events.

 However, interest rates that are often higher than that of equivalent credit cards (20-30%), means that, to the person who doesn’t pay immediately, it can be anything but cost effective and can leave them with store card debt.

 Store cards can be incredibly risky:

-- They can be very tempting to use when ‘impulse buying’.
-Meaning that debt can quickly mount up.
+They can be very tempting to use when ‘impulse buying’.
+Meaning that store card debt can quickly mount up.

-- Store cards are often promoted at the till point with very little information given about interest rates and other terms and conditions.
+- Store cards are often promoted at the till point with very little information given about interest rates and other credit agreement terms and conditions.

 Can I Just Make a Minimum Payment?

-The FCA (Financial Conduct Authority) states that creditors, like credit card and store card companies, must now identify accounts that are in ‘Persistent Debt’.
+The FCA (Financial Conduct Authority) states that creditors, like credit card and store card companies, must now identify accounts that are in ‘Persistent Debts’.
 This means you have only been making minimum payments for 18 months.
 At this point your creditor is obliged to contact you to encourage you to begin making larger payments to help clear your debt.
-Your creditor will also contact you as follows:

 After this timeframe, if you have not already taken action against your debt, your creditors will contact you, encouraging you to do so.